How to Maintain a Good Company Credit Score?

 Sort and prioritise bills by importance and their due date.
 Paying business-critical bills must be given priority over all other business expenses.

 Occasionally, extenuating circumstances prevent a business from paying vendors on time.
-In such cases, it is prudent to negotiate a payment plan or extension with the vendor to avoid such a lapse from affecting your company’s credit score.
+In such cases, it is prudent to negotiate a payment plan or extension with the vendor to avoid such a lapse from affecting your business credit score.

 The Bottom Line

-While running a business includes several responsibilities like addressing employee issues, managing income, overseeing expenditure, and conducting marketing activities, business owners cannot afford to overlook their company credit score.
+While running a business includes several responsibilities like addressing employee issues, managing income, overseeing expenditure, and conducting marketing activities, business owners cannot afford to overlook their business credit score.
 It is crucial to perform regular business credit score checks to scrutinise credit scores and rectify errors, if any.

 Elevate your business to the next level with CRIF’s annual credit report package!
 By subscribing, businesses gain access to regular credit report downloads that will help them stay on top of their creditworthiness and make informed decisions that benefit their bottom line.
+Don't wait for funding roadblocks.
+Check your credit score monthly and take corrective steps in advance.